By José Carlos Gonzáles Tanaka

 Well, the “corr” value is the correlation between the ARFIMA model residuals and the price series.
 Whenever there is a high correlation, we are going to be sure the long memory is preserved.

-Note: If you compute the correlation of the price series and its stationary simple returns you will see that the correlation will be low, we leave you that as an exercise.
+Note: If you compute the correlation of the price return series, you will see that the autocorrelation will be very low, we leave you that as an exercise.

 So, are you ready?
 Did you guess it?